cedricfrancoys/betterfinance-doc/user-manual.md

 ## Categories
 Most content allow to be assigned to one or more categories.
-Articles and Publications share the same list of available categories (Menu/Publications/Categories or Menu/Articles/Categories) while Events use a distinct event-related list of categories (Menu/Events/Event Categories).
+Articles and Publications share the same list of available categories ("Publications > Categories" or "Articles > Categories") while Events use a distinct event-related list of categories ("Events > Event Categories").

 ## Highlights
 Highlights are the items that are used by the slider on the top of the Home page.